tari-project/tari/RFC/src/RFC-0201_TariScript.md

 with `ContextFailure`.
 It MUST reject the transaction if it fails with `Failure`.

 Not all context-dependent failures will fail with `ContextFailure`.
-For example, `CheckHeight(height) ZeroVerify` will fail with `Faiure` even though this script might pass in future.
+For example, `CheckHeight(height) ZeroVerify` will fail with `Failure` even though this script might pass in future.
 This is because the `CheckHeight(height)` does not have a context failure mode.
 The TariScript VM is not smart enough to know that the `ZeroVerify` opcode is context-dependent by virtue of the preceding instruction.
 If you wish to write context-dependent scripts, then use opcode that can fail immediately with the `ContextFailure` state.